fsharp/fslang-design/tooling/FST-1034-lambda-optimizations.md

 6. We optimize certain common patterns related to computed functions that are rare in normal F# code, but very common in F# lambda code representing synchronous machines.

-   Specificlly we "lift" pre-computations off computed functions, allowing the resulting function lambda to be "exposed" so reduction can occur.
+   Specifically we "lift" pre-computations off computed functions, allowing the resulting function lambda to be "exposed" so reduction can occur.

    For this case, we always lift 'let', 'letrec', sequentials and 'match' off computed functions so: